 Later in the 1980s, social psychologists Cindy Hazan and Phillip Shaver began to apply Ainsworth and Bowlby's attachment theory to adult romantic relationships, giving birth to the concept of the adult attachment styles we know today.
 In 1998, research psychologist Kelly Brennan and her colleagues further expanded on adult attachment, demonstrating two distinct dimensions that shape attachment patterns: attachment-related anxiety and attachment-related avoidance.
 People can be low in both, high in one and low in the other, or high in both, which determines their attachment style.
 (See above graphic.)

 Today, there's some criticism of attachment theory among psychologists who say it's a stretch to believe caregivers can so dramatically shape infants' personalities at such a young age.
 Indeed, thus far, studies attempting to draw a line between infant attachment patterns and their adult attachment styles have only found "small to moderate" correlations, according to Fraley himself.
 "Based on these kinds of studies, it seems likely that attachment styles in the child-parent domain and attachment styles in the romantic relationship domain are only moderately related at best," Fraley writes in a University of Illinois article.

 But the concept of attachment styles is enduring for a reason: It gives people language to describe the distinct ways they show up in their relationships, and it challenges them to look to their past experiences to help them understand why they are the way they are.

 Mary Ainsworth and the strange situation

-In 1969 and subsequent years, psychologist Mary Ainsworth and her colleagues ran experiments known as The Strange Situation that identified and observed attachment behaviors in infants.
-Her team brought mothers and their infants into the lab and had them play in a room with toys on the floor and various other adults coming in and out of the room.
+In 1969 and subsequent years, psychologist Mary Ainsworth and her colleagues ran experiments known as The Strange Situation that identified and observed attachment behaviors in children.
+Her team brought mothers and their infants into the lab and had them play in a room with toys on the floor and with various other adults coming in and out of the room.
 At some point, the mothers would get up and leave the room without their child.
 After a while, they'd return.
 The researchers wanted to observe how children responded first to their caregiver leaving and later to their caregiver returning to them.

 Here are some of the patterns they observed: